How to Limit Losses Despite a Grim Market Prediction

 To avoid these problems, analysts rarely issue “sell” ratings.
 That’s why bearish calls from prominent analysts are noteworthy.
 And we saw quite the bearish call this month from one of the biggest names in the industry.

-Goldman Sachs (NYSE: GS) equity strategist David Kostin, who was ranked as one of the most accurate forecasters by Bloomberg last year, predicted the S&P 500 index will finish December at 2,100, a little below its current level.
-Kostin urged institutional clients to reduce their exposure to U.S. equities for the next three months.
+Goldman Sachs (NYSE: GS) equity strategist David Kostin, who was ranked as one of the most accurate forecasters by Bloomberg, said his view is the S&P 500 peaked at 2,400 and will fade to 2,300.

 He cites several reasons for concern.
 First is overvaluation.
 The S&P 500 trades at more than 18 times estimated earnings, compared with a 15.6 average for the past five years.
-Second is the probability of a surprise.
-He noted the presidential election in November and a potential interest rate increase by the Federal Reserve as risks that could trigger declines.
+Second is the probability of a surprise from a hawkish Fed, European politics or China could trigger declines.

 I know I’d personally feel a lot better with some extra protection in place, and there is a way for traders to get it that still lets them take advantage of any further upside.
 It’s also one of my favorite income strategies — covered calls.